DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 ### Scope

 The permission scope determines the scope of access.
-It allows administrator to further refine the way permissions are granted.
+It allows administrators to further refine the way permissions are granted.
 The possible values are `generic`, `object`, `owner`, `identity` and `session`.

 #### Generic Scope